deco3500-2017/-/Overview.md

 However, due to the social stigmas associated with engaging conversations with strangers this is not always possible.
 This application could provide a judgment free environment to facilitate this, where a positive and judgement free environment could be enforced through the TrustMark.
 This would provide a unique opportunity to bundle the utility of general assistance, along with the potential benefits of social assistance (feeling like there is always someone there, no matter what type of help is required).

 <h3>Implementation</h3>
-This feature manifested in the 'Helo' feature set.
+This feature manifested in the 'Hello' feature set.